NetApp-openstack-dev/openstack-docs/source/glance/key_concepts/section_glance-key-concepts.rst

     -  a remote, shared filesystem (e.g. NFS) - see
        the section called ":ref:`glance-ontap-config`", or

-    -  a remote block device that has been partitioned and a filesystem created within a partition - see the section called ":ref:`glance-eseries-config`"`

 ``swift``
     This store refers to an instance of the OpenStack Object Storage service (Swift).